Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

     - **Dispose of something**
     - **To dispose somebody to do something**

+## Dedicate

+- To give all attention and effort to something
+    - The actress now **dedicates herself to** children’s charity work.
+- To be performed for someone that you love or respect (At the beginning of a book or film)
+    - The book was **dedicated to** her husband.
+- To use a place, time, money, or other resources for a purpose
+    - The company **dedicates $50000 for** the study.

 ## Defuse

 - To improve a difficult and dangerous situation.